Skip to main content

 idlemaster logo

 Another option to get some trading cards to sell is Idel Master, this piece of software is great if you have a lot of games on Steam.
-What it does is that it idle and plays your Steam games in order to get card drops, keep in mind that each game has limited drops, you can see how many drops you have left in your trading card section on Steam.
-Free-to-play games will only drop trading cards if you have spent money in the game.
+What it does is that it idle and plays your Steam games to get card drops, keep in mind that each game has limited drops, you can see how many drops you have left in your trading card section on Steam.
+Free-to-play games will only drop trading cards if you have spent money on the game.

 I have never seen anyone get in trouble using this software, that being said you are using it at your own risk.